D. J. Divechia - Photographer

 Dressed in his white tropical uniform, this British soldier appears to have taken up cycling as a pastime and decided to be photographed with his mechanical steed.
 He does not look to

 be a military cyclist in the proper sense.
-British military cyclists of the late 1800s and early 1900s wore puttees or knee high hoses to protect the lower portion of their trousers from
+British military cyclists of the late 1800s and early 1900s wore puttees or knee high hose to protect the lower portion of their trousers from

 becoming entangled in the bicycle's chain/sprocket mechanism.
 Additionally military cyclist's bicycles were outfitted with frame mounted rifle brackets.
 See the Cheshire Regiment